FRosner/nomad-docker-wrapper/README.md

 Using a named container will ensure that it gets removed properly the next time you start it again.
 You have to provide `NOMAD_DOCKER_CONTAINER_NAME` as an environment variable.

+## Docker Pull Before Run

+If you are using the "latest" tag of an image and want to pull it before running, you can specify the image to pull by setting `NOMAD_DOCKER_PULL_COMMAND`.

 ## Environment Variable Replacement

 If you want to use environment variables inside your docker command that are passed by Nomad (e.g. dynamic ports), you can include them as a String and rely on the wrapper to replace them.
 To accomplish this, just set `NOMAD_DOCKER_ENVSUBST` to any value.